 The theoretical academic evidence relates to perfect markets but real markets are not efficient (Shiller & others) and perfect information cannot be available to the whole market (Grossman & Stiglitz, 1980).
 Further, market prices have no predictive return power (Fama, 1965).

 The “FE actuaries” normally deny that there is an equity risk premium, in that any extra return is fully counterbalanced by risk.
-Well, over period of 15 years, that is not what is indicated by either actual history or likelihood..
+Well, over periods of 15 years, that is not what is indicated by either actual history or likelihood..

 Volatility is treated as risk - contributing to deficits.
 However, the concept (“today forever”) assumes no volatility, an apparent inherently illogical contradiction.